 #13 – The signature hole at Cream Ridge is a 180 yard Par 3 to an undulated green that slopes from back to front.
 Make sure to take enough club to reach the green, as the false front will prevent any short shot from reaching the surface.

-#14 – The longest Par 4 on the course at 440 yards, a tee shot down the right side is best, staying clear of out of bounds left.
+#14 – A short Par 5 on the course at 440 yards, a tee shot down the right side is best, staying clear of out of bounds left.
 A precise approach is necessary to this crowned green.

 #15 – A good tee shot down the left center is ideal, and will clear the hill, providing a level lie for a short to mid iron into this tiny, sharply canted green.
 Again, keep your approach below the hole to have the best chance of making birdie here.